kubernauts/kops_faststart/README.md

-**Kops** (Kubernetes Operations) is currently the best way for deployment, operation, upgrade and decommissioning of Kubernetes Clusters on AWS.
+**Kops** (Kubernetes Operations) is currently the most popular way for deployment, operation, upgrade and decommissioning of Kubernetes Clusters on AWS.
 A huge thanks to [Kris Nova](https://twitter.com/Kris__Nova) and the Kops team for this brilliant implementation.

 If you’re new to Kubernetes please refer to the fantastic [Kubernetes Bootcamp](https://kubernetesbootcamp.github.io/kubernetes-bootcamp/) and learn the basics interactively with the integrated Katacoda implementation.